 Dr. Carlisle’s conclusions were confidential—for the court, prosecution and defense only, not the public.
 However, Dr. Carlisle reflected: “I did a lot of testing (of Bundy)—more than for a lot of guys, just because Ted was difficult to get to know.”

-Special thanks to the Utah Department of Corrections, the Hansen family, Maria-Cristina Serban, and Angela Lewis.
+Special thanks to the Utah Department of Corrections, the Hansen family, Dr. Al Carlisle, Maria-Cristina Serban, and Angela Lewis.